egemenbuyukkaya/egemenbuyukkaya.github.io/_pages/cv.md

 title: "CV"
 ---

-You can find by CV/resumé here!
+You can find by CV here!

+You can also check my LinkedIn account here!